On the dynamic toroidal multipoles from localized electric current distributions: An alternative definition of the toroidal multipoles

 To conclude, we note that, according to Eq. (\ref{eq:q1m}), which contains $\nabla\cdot\Jomegar$, $\mathbf{Q}_1$ depends on the longitudinal degrees of freedom of $\Jomegar$.
 This follows from the $\rr$ domain to $\pp$ domain correspondence

 which makes clear that the $\cjm$ coefficients multiplying the longitudinal multipoles contribute to $\mathbf{Q}_1$ [see Eqs. (\ref{eq2:expand}) and (\ref{eq2:xzw})].

 Since the sum $Q_{jm}^\omega+iT_{jm}^\omega$ is equivalent to the fully transverse $\ajm$, it then follows that the longitudinal dependence introduced by $\mathbf{Q}_1$ must be canceled by $i\mathbf{T}_1$.
-The split introduces longitudinal components in both parts, which renders them non-separable according to the discussion in the main text (see Sec. \ref{sec4}).
+The split introduces longitudinal components in both parts, which renders them non-separable according to the discussion in the main text (see the section entitled ``Splits without out of shell components'').